Supervised injection site: Lethbridge: ARCHES (Closed August 2020)

 In response to the mounting death toll of drug overdose in Lethbridge, the city opened its first SCS in February, 2018.
 The controversial SCS, known as ARCHES was once the busiest SCS in North America.

 The province defunded ARCHES after an audit ordered by government discovered misuse and mismanagement of public monies.
 Around 70% of ARCHES funding comes from the province, and it chose to shut it down on August 31, 2020 after the funding was revoked.
-The audit found “funding misappropriation, non-compliance with grant agreement [and] inappropriate governance and organizational operations.”
-The government is looking into the matter to determine if criminal charges are warranted.
+The audit found "funding misappropriation, non-compliance with grant agreement [and] inappropriate governance and organizational operations."
+The Alberta government requested that the site be investigated for possible criminal misuse of funds.
+Shortly afterwards, Lethbridge Police Service announced that the funds, which had previously been reported as missing, had been present and accounted for in bank accounts belonging to the SCS.
+Acting Inspector Pete Christos stated that the initial auditors did not have the means to determine whether money was missing, and confirmed that, during police interviews with Arches staff, all spent funds had been accounted for.
+Police Chief Shahin Mehdizadeh told reporters that the Alberta Justice Specialized Prosecutions Branch supported the police's findings and were not recommending criminal charges.

 The City of Lethbridge commissioned a report that included an Urban Social Issues Study (USIS) which examined unintended consequences of the SIS site in Lethbridge.
 The research found that in smaller cities, such as Lethbridge, that in communities with a SCS, social disorder may be more noticeable.
 The report's author, University of Lethbridge's Em M. Pijl, said that news media tended to the "personal experiences of business owners and residents who work and/or live near an SCS", which contrasts with "scholarly literature that demonstrates a lack of negative neighbourhood impacts related to SCSs."

 Impact on community levels of overdose

-Over a nine-year period the Sydney MSIC managed 3,426 overdose-related events with not one fatality while Vancouver’s Insite had managed 336 overdose events in 2007 with not a single fatality.
+Over a nine-year period the Sydney MSIC managed 3,426 overdose-related events with not one fatality while Vancouver's Insite had managed 336 overdose events in 2007 with not a single fatality.

 The 2010 MSIC evaluators found that over 9 years of operation it had made no discernible impact on heroin overdoses at the community level with no improvement in overdose presentations at hospital emergency wards.

 Research by injecting room evaluators in 2007 presented statistical evidence that there had been later reductions in ambulance callouts during injecting room hours, but failed to make any mention of the introduction of sniffer dog policing, introduced to the drug hot-spots around the injecting room a year after it opened.

+A March 2025 study exploring the association of safer supply and decriminalization policy with opioid overdose outcomes in British Columbia, Canada, found that neither policy "appeared to mitigate the opioid crisis, and both were associated with an increase in opioid overdose hospitalizations."